Frequently Asked Questions

 Supervised practice hours are completed after registration, while you are registered on the provisional registry.
 They are not completed before registration.

 Yes.
 You will have access to a practice permit that shows you are on the provisional registry.
-You are entitled to use the following titles and abbreviations: registered social worker, social worker, RSW, SW, and soc. wkr.
-The titles of RCSW and registered clinical social worker may only be used by social workers on the clinical registry.
+You are entitled to use the following protected titles and abbreviations: registered social worker, social worker, RSW, SW, and soc. wkr.

 1. Remain active,